talk-flow/public-usecase/eng/stock-price-query.md

 ## Plan-Act Enhanced Mode

 ### Description
-Use enhanced plan-act to implement stock query and write to file, with variable parameter support to query different types of stock information, demonstrating the system's variable parameter method (this is also the system's main recommended mode)
+Use enhanced plan-act to implement stock query, with variable parameter support to query different types of stock information, demonstrating the system's variable parameter method (this is also the system's main recommended mode)

 ### Specific Steps